 The painter

-Tomasz Kręcicki (born 1990) is a graduate of the Academy of Fine Arts in Krakow and a co-founder of the Potencja group, which reshaped young painting in the city.
-He turns the most ordinary objects into monumental, deadpan paintings.
+Tomasz Kręcicki (born 1990) graduated from the Academy of Fine Arts in Krakow and co-founded the Potencja group, which set the tone for young painting in the city.
+He takes the most ordinary objects, a spirit level, a dissolving tablet, a washing machine, and blows them up to a deadpan, monumental scale, less a still life than an exercise in whether we are really looking or only glancing.
 He has shown at Zachęta, MOCAK and the Ujazdowski Castle Centre for Contemporary Art.